-5 As discussed above, "MSI positive colorectal cancer" would be understood by the POSA to mean "microsatellite instability high" and "mismatch repair deficient" colorectal cancer.
-(Supra, §VI.B.2.a.)
+6 As discussed above, "MSI positive colorectal cancer" would be understood by the POSA to mean "microsatellite instability high" and "mismatch repair deficient" colorectal cancer.
+(Supra, §III.A.)

-According to the MSI-H Study Record's disclosure, the MSI-H Study Record required testing or having tested "a biological sample obtained from a patient having colorectal cancer" in order to place the patients into the proper arm.
-(EX1005, 4 (Arms and Interventions); see also id., 2 (Study Identification), 3 (Study Description), 4-5 (Outcome Measures), 5-6 (Eligibility); EX1003, ¶58.)
-That is, to determine a patient's cancer is MSI-H is to test for specific biomarkers.
-(EX1003, ¶23, 58.)
+According to the MSI-H Study Record's disclosure, in order to place the patients into the proper arm, the MSI-H Study Record required a biological sample from the patient that had previously been tested to determine whether the colorectal cancer is microsatellite instability high or DNA mismatch repair deficient.
+(EX1005, 4 (Arms and Interventions); see also id., 2 (Study Identification), 3 (Study Description), 4-5 (Outcome Measures), 5-6 (Eligibility); EX1003, ¶68.)